todogroup/osposurvey/2021/questions.md

 * Don't know
 * Other (please specify)
 <!---changed to "or risk management" --->

-24. What will be your role in the open source program?
-* Executive leadership or oversight (program manager reports to me)
-* Program manager
-* Legal compliance
-* Engineering compliance
-* Security
-* Developer relations, advocacy and evangelism
-* Open source developer or engineer (reporting to the open source office)
-* Committee member
-* No formal role
-* Other (please specify)

 25. What does your company aim to accomplish by starting an open source program?
 (Check all that apply)
 * Increased developer recruitment and retention